humanitycodes/codelab/README.md

 And open a pull request.

+## Development

+The development environment can be launched for either the frontend or the backend, by running `npm run dev` from those directories.
+The frontend launches to port 8080 and the backend to port 4000.
+On the frontend, `/api` is proxied to the backend.
+From the root directory, you can also run `npm run dev-all` to launch the entire app.

 ## Continuous Integration and Deployment

 Commits to master are automatically deployed to Heroku after tests pass.